experimentAccount2/slpkg/README.rst

 Check and upgrade the distribution of your upgrade your packages with command '# slpkg -c <repository> --upgrade'.
 Don't forget to update packages list before (for 'slack' repository don't is necessary).
 This command except upgrade packages will fix packages with broken dependencies.
-Switch  off automatic resolve dependensies with additional option '--resolve-off'.
+Switch  off automatic resolve dependencies with additional option '--resolve-off'.
 Use '--checklist' option to help you to choose easy packages.
 For advanced users, option '--skip' give them more power (see man page).

 The most famous command is '# slpkg -s <repository> <packages>' , this command downloads and